I used to be really conscious about asking questions in my Spanish and Chinese classes.

 When you use HiNative, you do need to set your expectations.
 It isn’t a platform for finding a language exchange partner or practicing your speaking and writing skills.
 Rather, it’s an app for questions that can be used to supplement your learning rather than a standalone language-learning program.

-To maximize your experience on HiNative, you’ll need to pair it with a comprehensive and immersive learning tool like FluentU which lets you see how language works in real life.
+To maximize your experience on HiNative, you’ll need to pair it with a comprehensive and immersive learning tool like FluentU which lets you see how language works in an authentic context of video and audio.

 I hope this review has offered the insight you needed before downloading HiNative.
 It’s a great stepping stone toward actual language exchange.
 It’s also a nice reference to have on hand, even if you don’t end up using the app on a regular basis.